KirkAlton-Class7/bahga_box_2.1/README.md

 4. Delete the EC2 security group (optional)

+# Notes:

 **Note: AMI Ids are unique to each region.
 If you want to change the region or AMI, read this for more information. https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/finding-an-ami.html**

-**Note: use python3.12 or your specific version if needed.**
+**Note: When running the script, use python3.13 or your specific version if needed.**

-# Notes:
 **The script in the book returns a KeyError in the "while status == 'pending' loop."**
    ```python
 while status == 'pending':